Security

 Terminal window openssl rand -base64 32 -

 Restart the platform container.
-All existing sessions become invalid — users must log in again with the new key.
+All existing sessions for that user become invalid — they must log in again with the new key.

 Session cookies